For your convenience, a PDF version of the Student Handbook for Financial Aid 2019-2020 has been created in addition to this webpage.

-As a student, it is very important that you check your student e-mail daily, even when classes are not in session.
-All correspondence from University offices will be sent to your e-mail address and professors often use this email to notify students of class cancellations.
+As a student, it is very important that you check your Montclair e-mail daily, even when classes are not in session.
+All correspondence from University offices will be sent to your e-mail address and professors often use this e-mail to notify students of class cancellations.

-Your student email can be accessed by visiting the Gmail website and logging in with your NetID@montclair.edu and password.
-Your NetID is usually your last name, first initial and a numeric character.
+Your NetID is usually your last name, first initial, and a numeric character.
 You created your password when you first logged into your NEST account.
 Set-up information was provided in your acceptance packet.

-FERPA is a federal law that was enacted in 1974.
-FERPA protects the privacy of student education records.
+FERPA (a federal law enacted in 1974) protects the privacy of student education records.
 Once a student reaches 18 years of age or attends a postsecondary institution, he or she becomes an “eligible student,” and all rights formerly given to parents under FERPA transfer to the student.
 Generally, FERPA prevents a school official from discussing specific student information with anybody other than the student.

 Who is Eligible for Financial Aid?

 Eligibility for federal aid is based on a federal formula which produces an Expected Family Contribution (EFC) which is calculated from the information provided on the FAFSA.
 The Federal Processor sends the student a Student Aid Report (SAR) which includes their Expected Family Contribution (EFC).